refinery/refinerycms/doc/guides/4 - Refinery Extensions/2 - Multiple Resources in an Extension.md

 later than the migrations you wrote for the app.
 For instance, if you wrote your app on Tuesday and then inserted the extension on Wednesday, you would want the timestamps on the migrations to show Wednesday rather than the date it was created — perhaps Monday.
-If the extension didn’t do this, when you deployed your application, it would run the migrations for your extension first, potentially failing because it couldn’t find the Refinery database tables it needs to complete.
+If the extension didn't do this, when you deployed your application, it would run the migrations for your extension first, potentially failing because it couldn't find the Refinery database tables it needs to complete.

 #### Crudify: The Backbone of Refinery Engines